 Sports Fish Salvage Measures

 The Consent Holder must prepare and implement a Sports Fish Salvage Management Plan (“FSMP”) for the Tekapo Power Scheme following consultation with the Central South Island Fish and Game Council.
-The FSMP must be submitted to the Chief Executive (or delegated nominee) Canterbury Regional Council within six months of the date of commencement of resource consents [insert consent numbers].
+The FSMP must be submitted to the Chief Executive (or delegated nominee) Canterbury Regional Council within six months of the date of commencement of resource consents CRC254907 and CRC254908.

 The purpose of the FSMP required by Condition 15 is to describe the action(s) the Consent Holder will undertake to reduce sports fish mortality when one or more of the events in Condition 17(a), (b), or (c) apply.
 The FSMP must include: